Note:

 Calculations

 The settings that inform each variable's score calculations are found in the Suitability analysis workflow pane.
-There are three sections on the Suitability analysis workflow pane to modify the calculations: Analysis criteria, Scoring method, and Weighting.
+There are three sections in the Suitability analysis workflow pane to modify the calculations: Analysis criteria, Scoring method, and Weighting.

 The Analysis criteria section has options to modify the criteria, such as changing the calculation type, the influence, and the minimum and maximum value range.